LesFerch/WinSetView/README.md

 ### Portable Install Using Zip File (Recommended)

 WinSetView is a portable app, allowing it to be run from anywhere, such as flash drive, for easy configuration of new users/computers.
-The settings remain with the app itself, as long as it is placed in a location where you have full write access.
-If it is placed in a restricted folder, such as `Program Files (x86)`, the settings will automatically get written to your `%AppData%` folder, which is fine, but then it's not as portable.
+The settings remain with the app itself, as long as it's placed in a location where you have full write access.
+If it's placed in a restricted folder, such as `Program Files (x86)`, the settings will automatically get written to your `%AppData%` folder, which is fine, but then it's not as portable.

 1. Download the zip file using the link above.
 2. Extract the entire zip file.